nats-io/nats.ts/README.md

 Support policy for Nodejs versions follows
 [Nodejs release support]( https://github.com/nodejs/Release).
-We will support and build node-nats on even Nodejs versions that are current or in maintenance.
+We will support and build ts-nats on even Nodejs versions that are current or in maintenance.